abbbcc12354/abbbcc12354.github.io/_pages/home.md

 {% comment %}
 **We usually have openings for new PhD students, Postdocs, Master students, and undergradate students to join the team** [(check here)]({{ site.url }}{{ site.baseurl }}/openings) **!**
 {% endcomment %}

+---
+### Mission
+CCES is an interdisciplinary research and educational center at Hong Kong Baptist University dedicated to advancing solutions for climate change, environmental challenges, and sustainable urban development.
+The center conducts cutting-edge research combining atmospheric science, environmental health, and urban sustainability, with particular focus on the unique challenges facing Asian metropolitan regions.
+CCES serves as a hub for academic research, policy advisory, and educational initiatives in environmental and climate sciences.

+We believe that creating climate-resilient and environmentally sustainable cities requires an integrated approach that combines scientific understanding with practical solutions.
+Our work aims to bridge the gap between atmospheric science, public health, and urban planning to develop comprehensive strategies for addressing environmental challenges in rapidly developing urban areas.
+---
+### Activities
+The activities at CCES are organized around five core research areas:

+1. Climate Change Adaptation, Mitigation and Resilience
+2. Extreme Weather and Climate Change
+3. Atmospheric Chemistry and Air Quality
+4. Environment and Health
+5. Sustainable Urban Development

+#### Research at CCES addresses fundamental questions including:

+How can Asian cities effectively adapt to climate change while maintaining economic growth?
+What are the key factors affecting urban air quality and how can they be managed?
+How do environmental changes impact public health in dense urban environments?
+What strategies can maximize urban resilience to extreme weather events?
+How can we design cities that are both environmentally sustainable and livable?
+What role can technology play in creating smart, sustainable urban environments?